Didn't you use to go by Wheelis Knives? Why the change?

 NitroV is our favorite stainless steel.
 Very similar to AEB-L, but with added vanadium and nitrogen for a bit of toughness.
 It acts a lot like a high carbon blade with its toughness and ease of sharpening but has great corrosion resistance.
 It is a great all around steel that works for all kinds of knives.

 What are the differences in kydex vs leather?

-We offer sheaths in both thermomolded kydex plastic and hand tooled leather.
+I offer sheaths in both thermomolded kydex plastic and hand tooled leather.
 Some knives are offered in only one or the other.
 Kydex sheaths are molded to each knife and must be made with the knife.
 Leather can be shaped afterwards so it is somewhat universal.